-Provide learners with time to write three (3) learning objectives for their final presentation individually.
+After that, provide learners with time to write three (3) learning objectives for their final presentation individually.
 Learners must use action verbs from Bloom's Taxonomy.
 The objectives must be organized in a logical order, specific, measurable, achievable, relevant, and time bound.
 Have volunteers share their work with the class for feedback.
 Feedback must be based on whether the objectives: